SILHOUETTE, THE ANCIENT ART

 As long as the smartphone allows you a certain degree of controls (change shutter speed, ISO, or a silhouette mode), that should do the magic.

-That is all the magic to silhouette photography.
-The basic idea is to have a very bright background while having as little light on the subject as possible.
+The basic idea is to place your subject against a bright background, while having as little light on the subject as possible.

 That imbalance in light will cause the subject to be dark and nearly featureless – that will create the silhouette that we want.